 Once you have your wooden ball, color it red with a permanent marker.
 Voilà!
 A jack!

-The 1-3/4″ wooden balls that I ordered from amazon.com arrived in a package marked 1.7in | 44mm.
-The size seems good to me: bigger, but not too big.
+I ordered a pack of 1-3/4″ wooden balls from amazon.com.
+(The packaging describes the balls as 1.7in | 44mm.)
+The size was good— bigger than an ordinary jack, but not too big.
 Here is a picture of the two sizes of wooden balls along with a 75mm boule.